-- 3. Must document that at least one member of the household has been negatively financially impacted by COVID-19 by attesting to one of the following conditions.
-The applicant attests to a COVID impact in the Application Portal.
-Applicants must self-certify under penalty of perjury that they meet this eligibility criteria. - a.
-Received unemployment benefits since April 1, 2020; or

-- b.
-Experienced a reduction in household income on or after April 1, 2020, due to an involuntary job layoff, involuntary furlough, reduced work days and/ or hours, or reduced pay; or - c.
+- 3. For ERA 1, must self-attest that at least one member of the household has been negatively financially impacted by COVID-19.
+For ERA 2, must self-attest that at least one member of the household has been negatively financially impacted since April 1, 2020 (the onset of COVID-19), but not necessarily directly due to COVID-19.
+The applicant must attest, under penalty of perjury, to one of the following conditions.
+The applicant attests to a financial impact in the Application Portal. - a.
+Received unemployment benefits since April 1, 2020; or - b.
+Experienced a reduction in household income on or after April 1, 2020, due to an involuntary job layoff, involuntary furlough, reduced workdays and/ or hours, or reduced pay; or - c.
 Incurred significant costs or experienced a financial hardship due to the COVID-19 public health emergency on or after April 1, 2020.
 This may include, but not be limited to: - i.
 Reduction in income due to the need to stay at home due to a pre-existing condition that may be exacerbated by COVID-19; - ii.
 Reduction in income due to the need for an applicant or dependent to quarantine after COVID-19 exposure or diagnosis; - iii.
 Incurred significant costs due to an increase in medical bills or medical costs associated with the treatment of COVID-19; or - iv.
 Incurred significant costs due to the increase in dependent care costs based on the closing of a school or care facility. - 4.
-Must demonstrate a risk of experiencing homelessness or housing instability, which may be demonstrated by factors including: - d.
-Current housing-cost burden (household pays 30% or more of total household income on rent); - e.
-Proof of risk of eviction- e.g., eviction notice, notice to vacate, or notice of a court hearing regarding housing; - f.
-Proof of rental or utility arrears- e.g., notice of past due rent, disconnect notice for utilities, etc.; or - g.
-Doubling or tripling up with other households.
+Must self-attest that the household is at risk of experiencing homelessness or housing instability.
+The applicant must attest, under penalty of perjury, to one of the following conditions.
+The applicant attests to a COVID impact in the Application Portal. - a.
+Experiencing a current housing-cost burden (household pays 30% or more of total household income on rent); - b.
+At risk of eviction- e.g., has received an eviction notice, notice to vacate, or notice of a court hearing regarding housing; - c.
+Has rental or utility arrears; or - d.
+Is doubling or tripling up with other households.